Autodesk/AutomaticComponentToolkit/README.md

 ## Background: the hourglass pattern-API for shared software components
 A very clean approach to creating software components is the hourglass pattern for APIs.
-The rationale is to pipe any domain code with a thick API through a C89-interface, thereby catching all exceptions.
+The rationale is to pipe any domain code with a thick API through a C89-interface, narrowing exported types and functions to C89-types and methods, and thereby also catching all exceptions.

             Domain-Code with thick API
       \ (templates, complex classes, custom  /